HandsOnDataViz/book/docs/HandsOnDataViz.md

 share it.
 </p>

-You can now generate a code snippet to embed the map as an iframe.
-From the main kebab menu to the right of the map title, choose *Embed on my site* (Figure <a href="#fig:mymaps-embed">8.25</a>).
-You can use now use this iframe code to embed your map to your Wordpress, Squarespace, or any other website.
+If you want to embed the map as an iframe, from the main kebab menu to the right of the map title, choose *Embed on my site*, as shown in Figure <a href="#fig:mymaps-embed">8.25</a>.
+This will generate an HTML embed code that you can copy to your website, as described in [Chapter
+10: Embed on the Web](embed.html).

 <img src="images/08-map/mymaps-embed-annotated.png" alt="My Maps can generate an iframe code to include the map on your own website." width="300" />
 <p class="caption">